cnpm/rapid/packages/binding/README.md

-# tnpm-rs-binding
+# @cnpmjs/binding

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Installing tnpm-rs-binding
+## Installing

-Installing tnpm-rs-binding requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing rapid binding requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: